|

 2 and Mk 3 tanks are in service with the IDF.

-The Merkava Mk 3 Baz with 4th
+| The Merkava Mk 3 Baz with 4th

-generation sloped armour packs, fitted to the turret sides. |
+generation sloped armour packs, fitted to the turret sides. | The Merkava is the innovative Israeli design of

 Major General Israel Tal.
 The primary design criteria was crew